On this page...

-Computer science is a basic skill in today’s economy and Iowa wants to ensure all K-12 students are offered high-quality computer science education that prepares them for personal and professional success in a digital world.
+Computer science is a basic skill in today’s economy and Iowa wants to ensure all K-12 students experience high-quality computer science education that prepares them for personal and professional success in a digital world.

 Definition